Review: Wonderful newspaper review of our pub food

 News: Pub Of The Year Finalist

-The Woolpack Team made it through to be one of the three finalists in The East Anglian Daily Times Suffolk Food and Drink Awards 2016 – and this is the first time we entered.
-We didn’t actually win, but just wait until next year!!
-The results are here.
+The Woolpack Team made it through to be one of the three finalists in The East Anglian Daily Times Suffolk Food and Drink Awards on the first time we entered.
+We didn’t actually win, but just wait until next year!

 Review: One of the best pub breakfasts